teemu-u/contact-center-hack/Challenge1/README.md

 If you prefer to deploy the resources manually, follow the steps below.

-After the deployment is concluded, navigate to the **Setup Azure AI Studio** section below.

 ### Manual Deployment
 1. Navigate to the [Azure portal](https://portal.azure.com/#home) and login with your account.
 2. Navigate to your resource group.
 In this guide, the resource group is named `rg-genai-callcenter`.
 At this point, it should be empty.